 Most leaders have good intentions when it comes to management plans.
 But some of them falter, leading to what is known as management debt.

-So the issue can be combated with the help of a healthy mindset towards management debt.
+So the issue can be combated with the help of a healthy mindset toward management debt.

-Now the question is, what is the correct mindset for management debt?
+Now the question is, what is the correct mindset?

 Eminent business leaders in the world say that there will always be issues and underlying problems that even managers are not aware of.